dubzzz/fast-check-examples/README.md

 A property can be summurized by: *for any (a, b, ...) such as precondition(a, b, ...) holds, property(a, b, ...) is true*

+Property based testing frameworks try to discover inputs `(a, b, ...)` causing `property(a, b, ...)` to be false.
+If they find such, they have to reduce the counterexample to a minimal counterexample.

 ## Tips to find useful properties

 Traps to avoid: *testing your code against itself*.